jbratcher/particles_ui/README.md

 ## Features:

-* Uses Canvas Particle library to generate colored particles
+* Uses Canvas Particle library to generate colored particles as base/default canvas
 * Uses HTML5 canvas to display particles
 * Flexbox w/ media queries for responsiveness
 * JS animation frames to continually update animation
 * Generates JS snippet from user input for use in other projects
+* Developed with Typescript, Sass, and Gulp

 ## Future Features: